dansmyers/AI/2-A*_and_Backtracking/Notes/7-I_Demand_Satisfaction.md

 - If we're using contraint propagation, it should be easy to identify how a variable's value set changes based on the assignment of a neighbor variable

-For this problem, we're going to focus on the basic backtracking solver.
-You can experiment with adding optimizations as part of the deliverable assignment if you need to.
+- In some cases, including satisfiability, it's useful to be able to modify the set of constraints; if a constraint is satisfied, we can remove it from further consideration to speed up the rest of the search

 ## Solution representation